Class of 2022

 Sammy Jo Hester

 Sammy Jo Hester is the lead photo editor for sports at the Los Angeles Times.
-She is the first female sports photo editor and youngest photo editor in the history of the news organization.
-Hester covers a range of sports stories at the professional, collegiate and high school levels.
-She previously worked for the Provo Daily Herald, The Virginian-Pilot and the MLive Media Group as a visual journalist.
+She covers a range of stories at the professional, collegiate and high school levels and uses sports as a lens to illustrate complex issues such as wealth distribution, racial inequality and education.
+She produced a special feature on female athletes who have blazed trails toward gender equality in sports and has reported on unique recreational activities such as skijoring.
+Hester previously worked for the Provo Daily Herald, The Virginian-Pilot and the MLive Media Group as a visual journalist.
 Her work has been honored with a Pictures of the Year International Award, a National Press Photographer Association’s Best of Photojournalism Award and a College Photographer of the Year Award.

 She is examining the intersection of gender and athletics, with a focus on the media’s role in perpetuating the ways women are seen and represented in athletics.